-Since I launched a blog over a year ago, I’ve earned thousands of dollars online, generated over 1000 leads for my business, published hundreds of posts, written handfuls of guest posts, and have become a full-time student and coach of internet marketing.
+Since I launched a blog over 3 years ago, I’ve earned over $10,000 dollars online, generated thousands of leads for my business, published over 100 posts, written handfuls of guest posts, and have become a full-time student and coach of internet marketing.

 Oh yeah, I didn’t know a lick about internet marketing or blogging when I first started, so what’s stopping you?